apache/cordova-plugman/README.md

  * `platform`: one of `android`, `ios`, `blackberry10`, `wp7` or `wp8`
  * `project_dir`: path to an instance of the above specified platform's cordova project
- * `id`: a string representing the `id` of the plugin, a path to a cordova plugin with a valid `plugin.xml` file, or an `https://` or `git://` url to a git repository of a valid cordova plugin
+ * `id`: a string representing the `id` of the plugin, a path to a cordova plugin with a valid `plugin.xml` file, or an `https://` or `git://` url to a git repository of a valid cordova plugin or a plugin published to the Cordova registry
  * `plugins_dir`: path to directory where plugins will be stored, defaults to `<project_dir>/cordova/plugins`
  * `subdir`: subdirectory within the plugin directory to consider as plugin directory root, defaults to `.`
  * `cli_variables`: an object mapping cordova plugin specification variable namess (see [plugin specification](plugin_spec.md)) to values